dwief-usgs/app-template/README.md

-#  Geodeepdive dam removal app
+#  GeoDeepDive USGS Nonindigenous Aquatic Species App
-An application for dam removal built on the GeoDeepDive infrastructure.
+An application used to extract information about nonindigenous aquatic species from the literature.
+This application is built on the GeoDeepDive infrastructure.

-### Update - removal year

-Developed using python3.6

 ### Running